run-ai/docs/docs/Researcher/Scheduling/Allocation-of-CPU-and-Memory.md

 The system guarantees that if the job is scheduled, you will be able to receive this amount of CPU and memory.

-For further details on these flags see:&nbsp;<https://support.run.ai/hc/en-us/articles/360011436120-runai-submit>
+For further details on these flags see: [runai submit](../Command-Line-Interface-API-Reference/runai-submit.md)

 ### CPU over allocation